bisos-pip/facter/py3/README.rst

 Installation
 ============

-The sources for the bisos.facter pip package is maintained at: https://github.com/bisos-pip/facter.
+The sources for the bisos.facter pip package are maintained at: https://github.com/bisos-pip/facter.

 The bisos.facter pip package is available at PYPI as